AndreaRibuoli/RIBY/README.md

 If the value of *path* is NULL, dlopen() returns a **global symbol object** handle.
 This object will provide access (via the *dlsym* calls that follow) to the symbols exported from:

-* The main application, and dependent shared libraries for the main application that were loaded at **program start-up** and
+* The main application, and dependent shared libraries for the main application that were loaded at **program start\-up** and
 * The set of shared libraries loaded using dlopen() with the **RTLD_GLOBAL** flag.
 This set of shared libraries can change dynamically as other shared libraries are opened and closed.

 So we can test using *Qp2dlopen* with the *path* parameter set to NULL.